-As Europe’s economy struggles to fully reopen, reminders that this crisis is far from over dot the urban landscape of Europe: from social distancing signs to the empty cafes and shuttered businesses.
+As Europe’s economy struggles to fully reopen, reminders that this crisis is far from over dot the urban landscape in European cities- from social distancing signs to the empty cafes, and shuttered businesses in Europe.

 As coronavirus cases surge across much of Europe, there are fears about the return of lockdowns and the further economic damage it would cause.

-But at the Brussels Economic Forum, the EU Commission's vice president Valdis Dombrovskis told Euronews that he hoped that lockdowns like in March could be avoided.
+But at the Brussels Economic Forum the EU’s Commission’s Vice-President Valdis Dombrovskis told Euronews that he hoped shutting down like we did in the March will be avoided again.

-“We are dealing with a pandemic here, so when dealing with a pandemic first and foremost we need to seek epidemiological advice, so this is what has been followed by member states in spring and this is what is followed by member states also now.
-So currently there is no epidemiologist advice saying that we should go back to generalised lockdowns and hopefully it is not going to happen," said Dombrovskis.
+“We are dealing with a pandemic here, so we dealing with a pandemic first and foremost we need to seek epidemiologist advise, so this is what has been followed by member states in spring and this is what is followed by member states also now.
+So currently there is no epidemiologist advise saying that we should go back to generalised lockdowns and hopefully it is not going to happen," said Dombrovskis.

 The Commission argues its economic policies are already working.

-“If we compare the European situation to the US situation, yes we have had consequences in the labour market and unemployment and especially employed people decreases but nothing comparable with what happened in America," economy commissioner Paolo Gentiloni told Euronews.
+“If we compare the European situation to the US situation, yes, we have had consequences in the labour market and unemployment and especially employed people decreases but nothing comparable to what happened in America," Economy Commissioner Paolo Gentiloni told Euronews.

-But the European Council President Charles Michel told Euronews that the recovery fund was designed to prevent this.
+But the EU Council President Charles Michel told Euronews that the recovery fund was designed to prevent this.